snowkylin/tensorflow-handbook/docs/_sources/en/basic/models.rst.txt

     https://www.tensorflow.org/beta/guide/keras/overview
     https://www.tensorflow.org/beta/guide/keras/custom_layers_and_models

-Until now, all the examples are using Keras' Subclassing API and customized training loop, i.e. we inherit ``tf.keras.Model`` class to build our new model, while the process of training and evaluating the model is explicitly implemented by us.
+Until now, all the examples are using Keras' Subclassing API and customized training loop.
+That is, we inherit ``tf.keras.Model`` class to build our new model, while the process of training and evaluating the model is explicitly implemented by us.
 This approach is flexible and similar to other popular deep learning frameworks (e.g. PyTorch and Chainer), and is the approach recommended in this handbook.
 In many cases, however, we just need to build a neural network with a relatively simple and typical structure (e.g., MLP and CNN in the above section) and train it using conventional means.
-For this scenario, Keras also give us another simpler and more efficient built-in way to build, train and evaluate models.
+For these scenarios, Keras also give us another simpler and more efficient built-in way to build, train and evaluate models.

 .. _sequential_functional:

 Use Keras Sequential/Functional API to build models
 ---------------------------------------------------

 The most typical and common neural network structure is to stack a bunch of layers in a specific order, so can we just provide a list of layers and have Keras automatically connect them head to tail to form a model?
-The Sequential API of Keras just does this.
-By providing a list of layers to ``tf.keras.models.Sequential()``, we can quickly get a ``tf.keras.Model`` model.
+This is exactly what Keras Sequential API does.
+By providing a list of layers to ``tf.keras.models.Sequential()``, we can quickly construct a ``tf.keras.Model`` model.

 .. literalinclude:: /_static/code/zh/model/mnist/main.py
     :lines: 18-23

-However, this sequential structure is quite limited.
-Then Keras provides a Functional API to help us build more complex models, such as models with multiple inputs/outputs or where parameters are shared.
-This is done by using the layer as an invocable object and returning the tensor (which is consistent with the usage in the previous section) and providing the input and output vectors to the ``inputs`` and ``outputs`` parameters of ``tf.keras.Model``, as follows.
+However, the sequential network structure is quite limited.
+Then Keras provides a more powerful functional API to help us build complex models, such as models with multiple inputs/outputs or where parameters are shared.
+This is done by using the layer as an invocable object and returning the tensor (which is consistent with the usage in the previous section).
+Then we can build a model by providing the input and output vectors to the ``inputs`` and ``outputs`` parameters of ``tf.keras.Model``, as follows

 .. literalinclude:: /_static/code/zh/model/mnist/main.py
     :lines: 25-30